nyckyta/smart-custom/README.md

 1. Design
 - We create one table that will be registry for all other virtual tables.
 - Second table will have list of colums with references to the first table. (or mby store list of columus as embedded structure inside a table would be better?)
-- Third table will have actual data values.
+- Third table will have actual data params.
 - One value is reference on parent table, second value is ID and last value is reference.
 - Adding new table will be the same as creating a row inside an existing table
 - Removing new table will be the same as deleting a row